 Remain at the scene of the accident

-Avoid leaving the scene of the accident until the emergency services arrive and collect relevant information.
+Avoid leaving the scene of the accident until the emergency services arrive and collect relevant information according to this car accident attorney.

 Contact Emergency Services